Stephen Ehikian: Department of Government Efficiency (DOGE) activities

 During Ehikian’s tenure at the GSA, the agency served as a hub for many staffers involved in the DOGE cost-cutting effort.
-Ehikian was listed as DOGE ally by the New York Times, the Washington Post, and ProPublica.
+Ehikian was listed as a DOGE ally by The New York Times, The Washington Post, and ProPublica.
 A GSA press release following his appointment as acting administrator said he would "drive maximum efficiency in government procurement for the benefit of all taxpayers, and will work closely with the DOGE team to do so."

 In a March 25 blog post laying out his vision for the GSA, Ehikian said GSA was "the tip of the spear," and that it was "setting the example for other agencies and serving as a collaborative partner to help them cut wasteful contract spending, right size the federal real estate portfolio and deploy software to drive efficiency and productivity."

 Elon Musk visited the GSA on January 30, 2025 and met with Ehikian.
-After the meeting, officials dicussed a plan to eliminate 50% of expenditures.
+After the meeting, officials discussed a plan to eliminate 50% of expenditures.
 Ehikian told staffers that he wanted them to apply zero-based budgeting at the GSA in which budgets are set to zero and every expense must be justified from scratch.

 By mid-February, the GSA had installed Starlink at the headquarters building to be used by DOGE staffers.
 Starlink was installed days after DOGE staffers made a request, although the process would typically take weeks or months.
 On April 17, the Associated Press reported that employees had found at least two Starlink transceivers, including one with a wire running to Ehikian’s office.
 GSA IT staff opened an investigation to determine whether the terminals posed a security threat, and an employee filed a complaint with the agency’s inspector general.

 On March 6, news outlets reported that the GSA served as a bunkhouse for DOGE staffers, where workers set up at least four separate rooms on the 6th floor with IKEA beds, lamps, dressers, and a children's play area with toys and stuffed animals.
 GSA was considering installing a washer and dryer on the floor.
 The area where they worked was redesigned with a locked door and a security guard.
 On March 20, Ehikian hosted his first all-hands meeting at GSA.
 When asked about the DOGE team, Ehikian responded that no such team existed.